Snugug/blog/pages/musings/modern-cutting-the-mustard.md

     * If the test _passes_, enhance the experience with modern JavaScript
     * If the test _fails_, enhance enhance the experience with older JavaScript (and usually a subset of the modern JavaScript's functionality)

-The original test was developed by the BBC team to distinguish between browsers HTML5 browsers and non-HTML5 browsers.
+The original test was developed by the BBC team to distinguish between HTML5 browsers and non-HTML5 browsers.
 That test was fairly straight forward:

 ```js
 if ('querySelector' in document